 Books and storytelling feature prominently at our kinder.

-Children also use our library corner to enjoy the range of books, share a funny story together with a teacher, or to help themselves relax or feel more settled if they’ve upset or frustrated – a great self-regulating tool.
+Children also use our library corner to enjoy the range of books, share a funny story together with a teacher, or to help themselves relax of feel more settles if they’ve upset or frustrated – a great self-regulating tool.

-The 4yo groups also participate in a library program at kinder from Term 3 each year where we borrow and return kinder books each week.
+The 4yo groups also participate in a library program at kinder each week.
 And our kinder children also have visits from a Boroondara Libraries librarian to talk about the books as part of our Community theme.

-For more tips on how to help your child’s early literacy development visit the Let’s Read website.
+For more tips on how to help your child’s early literacy development visit the Let’s Ready website.

 The following article is from Raising Children Network